SFU-CMPT-201/.github/profile/README.md

 ## Assignments

-There are two types of assignments in this course.
+There are two types of assignments in this course---short assignments and long assignments.
+Short assignments are designed to be straightforward and tutorial-like, while long assignments require a significant time investment.
+The difficulty level of long assignments is **substantially** higher than that of short assignments.

+Students should consider these assignments **take-home exams** rather than traditional homework.
+This is because we require students to complete them in a highly-controlled environment using our [Docker setup](#docker-container-setup).
+Modifying the environment is **not** allowed.

 ### Short Assignments